matortheeternal/matortheeternal.github.io/README.md

 ## Future MSE Set Hub Updates

 To get updates to the scripts or resources, from Github Desktop, select "Fetch origin" in the bar along the top and wait for that process to complete.
 Once it's done, select "Current branch" in the same bar, then at the bottom of the opened menu click "Choose a branch to merge into **main**".
 On the next modal, select "upstream/main", then click "Create a merge commit".
 This will bring all new code in the main repo into your forked repo, and it will be ready to push the next time you push the contents of your site to main.

+If it's indicated that the new change comes with a change to the exporter, you can find the updated exporter in the `resources` directory.
+Make sure to copy it into your MSE's `data` folder.

 ## Appendix